Jontes-Tech/blog/content/post/leenuks.md

 > Toshiba: F2

 When you're in BIOS, head to boot order and put your USB Drive on number 1 priority.
+Also disable secure boot, since most distros (and Nvidia drivers) will fail to boot with it on.
 Save changes and reboot.
 Your computer will now boot to Linux 🥳

 At this stage, before installing, make sure all your hardware and software work with Linux properly, if not, try to find a workaround on the interwebs.